trongdathoang/jam-cua-dat-hoang/README.md

-# YoutubeJam
+# JamcuaDatdepzai

-YoutubeJam is a real-time YouTube video sharing platform that lets you watch videos together with friends and family, no matter where they are.
+JamcuaDatdepzai is a real-time YouTube video sharing platform that lets you watch videos together with friends and family, no matter where they are.
 Create rooms, chat with participants, and enjoy synchronized video playback.

 ## Features